tahseenzahra/Capstone-Module1/README.md

 # Capstone-Module1
+Airways website build with technologies of HTML5, CSS3 and JS.

 This project is created as the final project for Module 1 of microverse and is based on the website for Airways that is imagination based company that is encourging tourism.

 ## Built With